The Best of Chiang Dao

 After this, we will drive to the start of our afternoon hike: the Palong village Pang Daeng Nai.
 We will have lunch at a local house before we start trekking.
 The trail takes us through the protected community forest, during which our guide will explain specific trees and plants in the woods.
 We will walk for about three hours, but there is plenty of time for taking pictures.
 Our final destination today is another village of the Palong people: Mae Chon.
 After arrival in the village, you can relax or explore the village.
 You can also try to learn valuable words in the Palong (Dara-ang) language.

 If you want, you can join your guide in preparing dinner.
 After dinner, your guide will tell you about the Palong people, who call themselves “Dara-ang.”
 In the 1980s, they migrated from Myanmar to Thailand.
-Overnight will be in one of the village houses.
+Overnight will be in one of the village homestays.
 You will sleep on a mattress with a mosquito net, and we provide a sleeping bag or sheet.

 Day 3, Palong Village – Chiang Mai